Aryan-1337/flantic-web-src/README.md

 ## Contact
-- need help related to this repo? contact me on discord - Aryan.🇮🇳#7331
+- Need help related to this repo? contact me on discord - Aryan.🇮🇳#7331